 Cost Reduction Advantages

 PEBs are pre-engineered unlike some other forms of buildings.
 This means that your construction is going to arrive just a few steps away from a complete building.
-A standard DIY project for steel buildings can be finished in a matter of weeks.
+A standard DIY project can be finished in a matter of weeks with a steel building kit.
 For more traditional forms of construction, the completion time hovers around 1-6 months.

 Lower Overall Cost